In This Article

 Forget the old-school wallpaper and get a Peranakan tiles toilet design as a vertical landscape in your bathroom.
 Not only do these beautiful tiles add texture and dimension, but also bring colour to the walls.
 They’re so unique and distinct in style that you simply can’t go wrong with them.

 #3: Kitchen Backsplash

-A kitchen backsplash is one of the most important features of the space and yet the detail to designing it is always somehow minimal.
+A kitchen backsplash is one of the most important features of the space, and yet, the detail to designing it is always somehow minimal.
 So experiment a little and give your kitchen backsplash the Peranakan kitchen design it deserves.

-They’re not only versatile, integrating into any space seamlessly, but also beautify the space with their variety of symbols and motifs.
-Peranakan tiles are undoubtedly a great addition to any part of your home, brightening up the space instantly.
+They’re not only versatile to be integrated into any space seamlessly, but also beautify the space with their variety of symbols and motifs.
+These tiles are undoubtedly a great addition to any part of your home, brightening up the space instantly.

 How Can Livspace Help You?

 We hope you found our ideas useful!
 If you want your home to be just as beautiful, then look no further.
 Book an online consultation with Livspace today.
 Have some comments or suggestions you’d like to share with us?
 We’re all ears!
 Feel free to write to us at firstname.lastname@example.org.

 1. What is Peranakan Design?

 The use of decorative Peranakan tiles in your interiors refers to Peranakan design.